The Nourishment Fund

 2

-In-kind food and product donations are greatly appreciated and can be used to contribute to meals and care packages for local Black women/non-binary folks.
+In-kind food and product donations are greatly appreciated and can be used to contribute to meals, care packages, and grocery distributions.

 Email: dana@baydish.com